Eliasin/alarmduino/README.md

 # alarmduino
-Code for DIY talking alarm clock with swat™ technology.
+Code for DIY talking alarm clock with swat technology.